Graduate Research

 M.S.: Portland State University

 Ph.
-D.: Portland State Univeristy
+D.: Portland State University

 Post-doc: California Institute of Technology